curvefi/curve-llamalend.js/README.md

 ### Leverage for Legacy `mintMarket` (Deprecated)

 These methods apply only to the legacy `mintMarket`.
-Use `mintMarket.isNewMarket` to check whether the market is new.
+Use `mintMarket.isDeleverageSupported` to check whether the market is new.
-If `mintMarket.isNewMarket === false`, use the methods listed below.
+If `mintMarket.isDeleverageSupported === false`, use the methods listed below.
 ```ts
 (async () => {